gkaranikas/dancing-links/README.md

 # Dancing Links and Sudoku

-This project is a C++ implementation of Donald Knuth's [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) algorithm for the [exact cover problem](https://en.wikipedia.org/wiki/Exact_cover_problem), as well as a sudoku solver based upon it.
+This project includes a C++ implementation of Donald Knuth's [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) algorithm for the [exact cover problem](https://en.wikipedia.org/wiki/Exact_cover_problem), as well as a sudoku solver based upon it.

 ## Background
 The **exact cover problem** can be stated as follows.
 Given a rectangular boolean matrix, delete rows to get a submatrix with exactly one 1 in each column.
 It is known to be NP-complete, and the fastest known solutions use backtracking/trial-and-error methods.
 The **Dancing Links** algorithm is no exception; however, by representing the columns and rows of the matrix by circular doubly linked lists, great savings are made in the common scenario of a sparse matrix.
 See the above wikipedia link for more information.